About Ronald E. McNair

 In 1976, at the age of 26, he earned his Ph.D. in laser physics.
 His dissertation was titled, “Energy Absorption and Vibrational Heating in Molecules Following Intense Laser Excitation.”
 Dr. McNair was presented an honorary doctorate of Laws from North Carolina A&T State University in 1978, an honorary doctorate of Science from Morris College in 1980, and an honorary doctorate of science from the University of South Carolina in 1984.
 While working as a staff physicist with Hughes Research Laboratory, Dr. McNair soon became a recognized expert in laser physics.
 His many distinctions include being a Presidential Scholar (1971-74), a Ford Foundation Fellow (1971-74), a National Fellowship Fund Fellow (1974-75), and a NATO Fellow (1975).
 He was also a sixth degree black belt in karate and an accomplished saxophonist.
 Because of his many accomplishments, he was selected by NASA for the space shuttle program in 1978.

 His first space shuttle mission launched successfully from Kennedy Space Center on February 3, 1984.
 Dr. Ronald E. McNair was the second African American to fly in space.
 Two years later he was selected to serve as mission specialist aboard the ill-fated U.S. Challenger space shuttle.
 He was killed instantly when the Challenger exploded one minute, thirteen seconds after it was launched.
 Dr. McNair was posthumously awarded the Congressional Space Medal of Honor.
 After his death in the Challenger Space Shuttle accident on January 28, 1986, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program.
-Their goal was to encourage low-income and first-generation college students, and students from historically underrepresented ethnic groups to expand their educational opportunities by enrolling in a Ph.D. program and ultimately pursue an academic career.
+Their goal was to encourage low-income and first-generation college students, and students from historically underrepresented ethnic groups, to expand their educational opportunities by enrolling in a Ph.D. program and ultimately pursuing an academic career.

 This program is dedicated to the high standards of achievement inspired by Dr. McNair’s life.